 What is recorded?

-Insofar as possible, all slab avalanches with a minimum size of 50 m in one direction, and loose-snow avalanches at least 100 m long, are recorded.
+Insofar as possible, all slab avalanches with a minimum size of 50 m in one direction, and loose-snow avalanches of at least size 3 (large), are recorded.
 Impaired visibility during snowfall and windy conditions restricts observation and mapping activities.
 In addition, avalanches can be covered and concealed by fresh snow before they are observed – a source of error that simply has to be accepted.
 Particularly in case of high avalanche activity, avalanches must be documented quickly and easily (see Fig. 2).
 Therefore, they are recorded by means of photographs in the field, which are then mapped on returning to the office.
 This straightforward method has proven highly effective.